vitalikas/OneOffEvents/Readme.md

     *   **Domain:** Contains core business logic, use cases, and entities.
 Independent of other layers.
     *   **Data:** Implements repository interfaces defined in the domain layer, handling data sources (network, local database, etc.).
     *   **Presentation (UI):** Consists of Jetpack Compose UI elements, ViewModels (following MVI or a similar pattern), and handles user interaction and state display.
 *   **Jetpack Compose & Adaptive Design:** The UI is built entirely with Jetpack Compose.
-It demonstrates how to create adaptive layouts that respond to different window sizes, orientations, and device types (phone, tablet, landscape, portrait).
+It demonstrates how to create adaptive layouts that respond to different window sizes, orientations (landscape, portrait), and device types (phone, tablet).
 This involves using `WindowSizeClass`.
 *   **State Management with StateFlow:** UI state and one-off events are managed using Kotlin `StateFlow`, promoting a reactive and consistent approach to state updates.
 *   **Dependency Injection:** Utilizes Koin for managing dependencies throughout the application.

 ## Why StateFlow for One-Off Events?

-While `Channels` and `SharedFlow` are often used for one-off events, this project explores an alternative using `StateFlow` wrapped in a custom delegate.
+After reviewing the article [Android One-off Events — Approaches, Evolution & Anti-patterns](https://proandroiddev.com/android-one-off-events-approaches-evolution-anti-patterns-add887cd0250), I have chosen to adopt StateFlow over Channels for managing one-off events in my Android application.
+The insights provided in the article emphasized the limitations of Channels—particularly the risk of missed events when collectors are inactive—and demonstrated how StateFlow, when used with appropriate state representation, enables a more reliable, maintainable, and lifecycle-aware solution for both UI state and transient event handling.
 The rationale includes:

 *   **Simpler Observation in Compose:** `StateFlow` integrates seamlessly with Compose's `collectAsStateWithLifecycle()` (or `collectAsState()`), which is often already used for observing UI state.
 *   **State Restoration:** The chosen mechanism aims to be robust against configuration changes, ensuring events are not lost or re-triggered unintentionally.